 Some parks are more dog-friendly than others.
 For instance, the Petrified Forest National Park in Arizona is one of the most dog-friendly national parks, thanks to all its trails allowing pets.
 The park is also now home to the first dog park in a US national park.

 Are Dogs Allowed in National Parks in UK and Europe?

 National parks are a bit different in Europe, with many parks not being areas of natural wilderness like they are in many other parts of the world, and often including villages and farms.
 For this reason, there are far less restrictions on pets including dogs in these national parks.

 A surprisingly example of a European national park is the Cinque Terre National Park in Italy.
 Yes, this popular tourist attraction with its five villages and traditional terraces is a national park to help conserve it!

 While there are restrictions on visitors, especially in the peak period, there are little to no rules aimed at dogs, other than the usual guideline to keep dogs on leashes and pick up after them.

 In particular, your dog should be kept close by, within sight, and under your control.
-Leashes are required around farm animals, from March to July when many ground-nesting birds lay eggs on the ground, plus on open access land.
+Leashes are required on open access land around farm animals, from March to July when many ground-nesting birds lay eggs on the ground, and if you dog doesn’t respond to voice commands.
 See the previous link for the full rules.